OMR-Research/Mashcima2/docs/introduction.md

 ## Utilities

-There is also utility code in the Mashcima system used for:
+There is also utility code in the Smashcima system used for:

 - 2D geometry
 - Music representation format conversions